thingsboard/thingsboard.github.io/docs/iot-gateway/guides/how-to-configure-gateway-using-configurator.md

 # Step 3 Starting Gateway

-Finally, you can start your ThingsBoard IoT Gateway using the next command:
+Finally, you can start your ThingsBoard IoT gateway with the following command:
 ```bash
 thingsboard-gateway
 ```

 ## Next steps

-Explore guides related to main ThingsBoard features:
+Explore guides related to the main ThingsBoard features:

  - [Data Visualization](/docs/user-guide/visualization/) - how to visualize collected data.
  - [Device attributes](/docs/user-guide/attributes/) - how to use device attributes.